quandohong28/mongo-db/README.md

 ## MongoDB

-- I have compiled MongoDB and MongoDB Compass versions for MacOS.
+- I have compiled MongoDB, MongoDB Shell and MongoDB Compass versions for MacOS.
 You can download and install them according to the following instructions.
+- MongoDB Control Panel is tool help you manage mongo server with button, so easy!

 - Official Link: